hyperledger/bevel/docs/source/prerequisites.md

     docker --version
 ```

 For storing private docker images, a private docker registry can be used.
-Information such as registry url, username, password etc. can be configured in the configuration file like [Fabric configuration file](./operations/fabric_networkyaml.md).
+Information such as registry url, username, password, etc. can be configured in the configuration file like [Fabric configuration file](./operations/fabric_networkyaml.md).

 ### Docker Build for dev environments